lasellers/csv-uploader/README.md

 ## Startup

+### 1. Startup with dev tools

-`sudo docker-compose up` to start docker db.
+`sudo docker-compose up -f db.docker-compose.yml` to start docker db.
 Then `composer run reseed` to run db migrations and seeds.

 `php artisan serve` to start Laravel API server.

 `npm run start` to start React frontend.

+### 2. Startup with Docker

+`sudo docker-compose up` to start docker db.
+Laravel API will be stood up at localhost:8000 with migrations/seeds run.
+React will be stood up localhost:80 as a production build.

 ## Frontend